414owen/owen.cafe/content/posts/six-times-faster-than-c.md

 It increments on seeing an 's' (for successor) and decrements on seeing a 'p' (for predecessor).

 It's a small enough function that gcc and/or clang should be able to optimize it pretty well.
 Maybe optimally?
-I wrote this to see whether gcc produced a jump table or a search.
+I initially wrote this to see whether gcc produced a jump table or a search.

 This is what clang spat out (padding noops removed, and annotated manually):